wintermute-cell/hello_sfml/README.md

 `README.md`.
 It creates a window and draws the text `"Congrats!
 You created your first SFML window!"` in the middle of the screen.

-Using the `cmake` workflow to compile is optional, you only need to properly link to `sfml`.

-Here is the code from `main.cpp`:

 ```cpp
 #include <iostream>
 #include "SFML/Graphics.hpp"